INVESTING IN BC CONSERVATION SINCE 1981

 For materials such as reports and brochures, please include the following acknowledgement statement, in addition to the logo: “The (insert Name of Organization) recognizes the Habitat Conservation Trust Foundation and the Province of British Columbia for making a significant financial contribution to support the (insert Name of Project).
 Partnerships are key to conserving BC’s wildlife, fish, and their habitats.”

-Additional questions regarding logo use should be directed to Communications and Outreach Coordinator.
+Additional questions regarding logo use should be directed to HCTF Communications.

 • Payment Schedule